nickbalestra/nickbalestra.github.io/_drafts/observables-pt2.md

 const observableHelloWorld = new Observable(helloWorldProducer)
 {% endhighlight %}

-Wouldn't be nice if we could have an easier and quicker way to create Observables that will emit a stream of predefined values,without us having to worry about signalign completion or handling error?
+Wouldn't be nice if we could have an easier and quicker way to create Observables that will emit a stream of predefined values,without us having to worry about signalign completion and having to handle errors?

-Say hello to **Observable.of**!
+### Say hello to Observable.of()

-As the tc39 proposal suggest the API for [Observbale.of](https://tc39.github.io/proposal-observable/#observable-of) could look something like:

-{% highlight javascript %}
-const observableHelloWorld = Observable.of('Hello', 'World')
-{% endhighlight %}
+As per the tc39 proposal, the signature for [Observbale.of](https://tc39.github.io/proposal-observable/#observable-of) will accept a list of items, returning a properly configured observable which will start emitting those value in sequence as soon as we subscribe to it.

-The implementation for this method will mainly use the constructor we already wrote earlier hiding away some complexity in order to:
+The implementation of the Observable.of method will rely on the constructor we already wrote earlier hiding away some complexity in order to:

-**1 create a producer** in charge to:
+**1 create a producer** (a subscriber function) in charge to:

-- call observer.next for each of given values
+- call observer.next for each of the given values
 - signaling completion aftwerward and
 - being able to handle errors if any occurs.
 <br /><br />
-**2 create a new observable** with the given producer
+**2 create and return a new observable** with the given producer
 <br /><br />

 {% highlight javascript %}
 Observable.of = function(...values){
   // create a producer
   const producer = observer => {
     try {
-      // call observer.next for each of given values values.forEach(value => observer.next(value))
+      // call observer.next for each of the given values values.forEach(value => observer.next(value))
       // signaling completion aftwerward
       observer.complete()